White South African refugee program: Opposition

 Several Democrats have condemned the resettlement plan, including Maryland senator Chris Van Hollen, who described it as part of the Trump administration's "global apartheid policy".
 New Hampshire senator Jeanne Shaheen called it an attempt to "rewrite history."
 Gregory Meeks of the House Foreign Affairs Committee said it is "not just a racist dog whistle, it's a politically motivated rewrite of history".

 The Episcopal Church of the US responded by terminating their partnership with the federal government, as they were morally opposed to resettling the white Afrikaners.

 South African officials claimed that the initiative was "politically motivated and designed to question South Africa's constitutional democracy", citing Trump's criticism of South Africa's ties to Iran and its genocide case against Israel at the International Court of Justice.
-President Ramaphosa criticized the U.S. assessment as "not true".
+Ramaphosa criticized the U.S. assessment as "not true".
 He also criticized the white South Africans that resettled in the U.S., calling them "cowards" and stating that "they'll be back soon."

-A group of prominent white South Africans, including business leaders, academics and descendants of apartheid-era figures, wrote an open letter, rejecting Trumps assertions that there was systematic persecution of white South Africans.
-The letter "Not in Our Name" was sent to multiple US senators and raised challenges to Trumps claims.
+A group of prominent Afrikaners, including business leaders, academics, and descendants of apartheid-era figures led by Piet Croucamp and others, wrote an open letter, rejecting Trump's assertions that there was systematic persecution of white South Africans.
+The letter "Not in Our Name", which garnered 1,500 signatures in a week, was sent to multiple US senators and raised challenges to Trump's claims, writing that white Afrikaners are not under any "existential threat".
 A white South African farmer stated that those who went to the US were "not real farmers" and were just "opportunists."
+Writer Max du Preez, who is descended from a long line of Afrikaners, wrote a piece in The Guardian slamming the move, pointing out that "South Africa's progressive constitution with its extensive bill of rights is intact; the rule of law is maintained, and the judiciary is independent and functioning; we are a genuinely open society with free speech and media that many other democracies, especially Trump's America, can be jealous of".